Thanks to the good folks at Orbit UK for hosting my guest post on David Gemmell and the Depiction of the Hero.

 Voyage by Stephen Baxter

 The only alternate history title on the list.
-Baxter draws on meticulous research to weave a convincing narrative of what would have happened it NASA had attempted to put an astronaut on Mars instead of building the great white elephant that was the Space Shuttle.
-A fascinating slice of speculative fiction for anyone who pines for the flying cars and moon-bases we were promised.
+Baxter draws on meticulous research to weave a convincing narrative of what would have happened if NASA had attempted to put on astronaut on Mars instead of building the great white elephant that was the Space Shuttle.
+A fascinating slice of speculative fiction for anyone still pining for the flying cars and moon-bases we were promised.

 The first volume in the Night’s Dawn trilogy ensured Hamilton’s place in the first rank of space opera authors.
 As much a horror-novel as a fast paced action-filled saga, we are treated to a vision of an advanced human future where the ultimate question is finally answered: what happens when you die?
 The answer?
 Suffice to say, it’s not good.